Maelstrom6/COVID19/README.md

-# COVID19
+# COVID-19 Predictions

 Some multi-stage discrete SEIR modelling of the COVID-19 disease.

 # The model

 This project tries to model the COVID population spread using an n-step discrete Markov SEIR model.
-I assume from here on you will have read at least the Wikipedia page in the links below.
+I assume from here on you will have read some the [Wikipedia page](https://en.wikipedia.org/wiki/Compartmental_models_in_epidemiology) or watched [Numberphile's video](https://www.youtube.com/watch?v=k6nLfCbAzgo).
 Consider there are 4 compartments: S for susceptible, E for exposed, I for infected and R for recovered.

 - S is the proportion (or number) of people who have not contracted the disease but are still able to catch it.